Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

 ### Customer situation

 Contoso Insurance (CI), is a multinational corporation, headquartered in Miami providing insurance solutions in North America, Europe, and Australia.
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
 CI manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
 These mobile agents are based all over the world and are residents of the region in which they work.
-Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.??
+Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.

 CI currently hosts their primary corporate systems at co-locations facilities within each geo-political region and manage all IT operations for the system.
 These sites include Miami, London, and Sydney all of which are connected to the Internet and each other via a combination of VPNs and private WANs.